Who We Are

 brandon.michalides@cchmc.org

-Brandon was born outside of Flood City, Pennsylvania and is a first-generation college student.
+Brandon is from Flood City, Pennsylvania and is a first-generation college student.
 He earned both his bachelor's and master's degrees from Indiana University of Pennsylvania.
 His passion for immunology was sparked during his time as a research technician in the lab of Dr. Rachel Gottschalk at the University of Pittsburgh, where he investigated tissue-specific macrophage signaling and molecular determinants of monocyte and macrophage inflammatory function.
-Now a Ph.D. student in the Immunology Graduate Program at CCHMC, he is he is excited to understand how RNA interacts with and regulates RIG-I signaling complexes.
-Outside the lab, Brandon enjoys supporting the Pittsburgh Penguins, attending concerts, investigating true crime cases, playing board games, telling dad jokes, and doing impersonations.
+A Ph.D. student in the Immunology Graduate Program at CCHMC/UC since 2024, he is excited to understand how RNA-modulated MAVS-interacting proteins regulate antiviral signaling.

 SAMARTH KUMAR, M.Sc.